If you are or want to be a defense department contractor, eventually your business will need a Cybersecurity Maturity Model Certification (CMMC).

 - Contact a C3PAO for information about other requirements you must meet to obtain your certification.

-CMMC compliance is already required now for certain DoD contracts.
-All contracts will require certification by January, 2026.
+- CMMC compliance is already required now for certain DoD contracts but all contracts will require certification by January 2026.

 CMMC Audits: How to Be Prepared

-A CMMC audit is an examination of your cybersecurity policies, procedures, processes, and controls to determine compliance with NIST 800-171 and other requirements.
+A CMMC audit is an examination of your cybersecurity policies, procedures, processes, and controls to determine compliance with NIST 800-171, NIST 800-172, and other requirements.
 The extent of your audit will depend on the maturity level for which your organization wishes to be certified.
 Only a certified third-party assessment organization (CP3AO) is qualified to perform a CMMC audit.

 These documents may include diagrams of your environment, risk assessments, data from vulnerability scans, and a list of in-scope controls.
-Next they may evaluate your controls to ensure they’re working, and issue a report of findings.
+Next, the assessor may evaluate your controls to ensure they’re working, and issue a report of findings.
 If you fail the audit, you will be able to correct deficiencies and try again.

-CMMC compliance is so complex, especially for organizations requesting certification for maturity Level 3 or higher, that using spreadsheets to track and document the process shouldn’t even be an option.
+CMMC compliance is so complex, especially for organizations requesting certification for maturity Level 3, that using spreadsheets to track and document the process shouldn’t even be entertained.

-A plethora of templates, frameworks, and other tools are publicly available to help you with CMMC and NIST 800-171 compliance.
-These are a good place to start.
-Or you could relax and let a quality governance, risk, and compliance software such as ZenGRC do the heavy lifting for you.
+A plethora of templates, frameworks, and other tools are publicly available to help you with CMMC and NIST 800-171 compliance and are a good place to start.
+Or you could relax and let quality governance, risk, and compliance software such as Reciprocity ZenComply do the heavy lifting for you.

-Reciprocity’s ZenGRC has everything you need to comply with NIST 800-171 and CMMC.
-Our user-friendly software uses color-coded dashboards to show where you’re compliant and where you fall short, and tells you how to fill gaps.
+Reciprocity’s ZenComply has everything you need to comply with NIST 800-171 and CMMC.
+Our user-friendly software uses color-coded dashboards to show where you’re compliant and where you fall short and tells you how to fill gaps.